YichenLi00/YichenLi00.github.io/_pages/includes/intro.md

-I am a 3rd-year CSE Ph.D. student at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk), under the supervision of [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/) (IEEE & ACM Fellow).
+I am a 3rd-year CSE Ph.D. student at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk), under the supervision of [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/)

 Previously, I received my Bachelor's degree in Information Security from Huazhong University of Science and Technology in 2021.